eurekaclinical/eureka/README.md

 * `eureka.services.defaultprops`: concept subtrees to show in the concept tree: default is Patient PatientDetails Encounter  ICD9:Diagnoses ICD9:Procedures ICD10:Diagnoses ICD10:Procedures LAB:LabTest MED:medications VitalSign

 ## Note on licensing
 Out of the box, Eureka!
 Clinical Analytics is available under the Apache License.
-If you use the neo4j capability provided by the [aiw-neo4j-etl](https://github.com/eurekaclinical/aiw-neo4j-etl) project, due to the licensing of Neo4j, you cannot use the Apache license anymore.
+If you use the Neo4j plugin provided by the [aiw-neo4j-etl](https://github.com/eurekaclinical/aiw-neo4j-etl) project, due to the licensing of Neo4j, you cannot use the Apache license anymore.
 For that reason, Eureka!
 Clinical Analytics is optionally available under the GPL version 3.

 ## Getting help
 Feel free to contact us at help@eurekaclinical.org.